aimable0/alx-low_level_programming/0x08_recursion/README.md

 TOPIC: recursion
-This taask are about recursion projects in c here we will be creating fucntions with recursion this projects are about recursion functions in c
+This tasks are about recursion in c
+I will be creating functions with recursion inside them.